Also known as:[May be referred to by brand name (see MedlinePlus Drug Information)]

 People who have epilepsy will typically take levetiracetam or other medications throughout their lifetime.
 If levetiracetam ceases to be effective or causes adverse effects, then the person may need to be given different drug(s).

-- Can I test my levetiracetam level at my doctor's office?
+- Can I test my levetiracetam level at my healthcare practitioner's office?

 No, it requires specialized equipment.
 Blood samples are collected from a vein in the arm and tested in the laboratory.